We Offer the Following Services to Individuals:

 Complex Tax Returns

-Here at Steward Ingram & Cooper PLLC, we specialize in complex tax returns.
+Here at Steward Ingram & Cooper PLLC, we specialize in complex tax returns for taxpayers in Raleigh.

 Our primary focus is on taxpayers with more complex tax issues.
-These may include multi-state returns, timing and tax consequences of company stock options or tax-deferred exchanges.
+These may include multi-state returns, foreign taxes, timing and tax consequences of company stock options or tax-deferred exchanges.
+We assist individuals in Raleigh, Cary, Durham, Apex, Wake Forest, Wilson, and all surrounding areas.

 Important Due Dates for Individuals